raviteja-ganta/raviteja-ganta.github.io/_posts/2020-12-04-attention-is-all-you-need-transformers.md

 1) Causal self attention - In a sentence, words only can look at previous words when generating new words.
 Causal attention allows words to attend to other words that are related, but important thing to keep in mind is, they cannot attend to words in the future since these were not generated yet, they can attend to any word in the past though.
 This is done by masking future positions.

 2) Encoder-decoder attention - For example lets say we are translating english to french.
 Input to encoder would be english sentence and decoder outputs french sentence.
 Encoder-decoder attention is the one which helps decoder focus its attention on appropriate places of input sentence.
-In this layer Queries come from French sentence/previous decoder layer but Values and keys come from output of final encoder layer.
+In this layer, Queries come from French sentence/previous decoder layer but Values and keys come from output of final encoder layer.
 This allows every position in the decoder to attend over all positions in the input sequence.
 This mimics the typical encoder-decoder attention mechanisms in sequence-to-sequence models.

 3) Feed forward layer - FFNN is applied to each position seperately and identically similar to encoder side.